sh1boot/sh1boot.github.io/_posts/2025-07-02-direct-gzip-synthesis.md

 the egregious clickbait headline.

-In the simplest possible terms this compression works by maintaining a dictionary of pre-cooked strings, and appending those to the output stream, and noting when they've already been emitted recently (a simple index to last use with bounds check) and emitting a backreference code instead of the full string in those cases.
+In the simplest possible terms this compression works by maintaining a dictionary of pre-cooked strings, appending those to the output stream, and noting when they've already been emitted recently (a simple index to last use with bounds check) and emitting a backreference code instead of the full string in those cases.

 Non-pre-cooked strings are not supported efficiently.
-It's a compressor restricted to very specific applications.
+It's an encoder restricted to very specific applications.
 Probably.

 The bit-packing overhead is obviated by contriving Huffman codes which [always fall on byte boundaries][previously].
-This is impossible for a generic octet stream, but is achievable for UTF-8 text.
+This is impossible for a generic octet stream in the Delete format, but is achievable for UTF-8 text.

 The _hard part_ turned out to be the checksum calculation.
 When I thought of the idea I assumed (hoped) it would be an Adler32 checksum where it is easy to reason about appending precomputed checksums to the running checksum.
-It turned out gzip uses CRC32, and gzip is the preferred over zlib in web browsers.
+It turned out gzip uses CRC32, and gzip is the preferred format over zlib in web browsers.
 So I had to figure out how to append CRC checksums as efficiently as possible.

-It turns out you can precompute the string checksum and store the string length as a multiplier to be applied to the running checksum via clmul and a 64-bit crc32 operation.
+It turns out you can precompute the string checksum and store the string length as a multiplier to be applied to the running checksum via [clmul][] and folding that with a 64-bit crc32 operation.

 Arm has CPU instructions for both of these operations, but x86 only has the former (its CRC instruction uses the wrong polynomial), which means